 Demand for EVs in turn is leading to demand for Lithium Ion batteries.

 “What about the next 10 years?
 I’ll be surprised if it’s not over 100 million in 10 years.”Elon Musk about the future volumes of Tesla – Aug 2022

 In 2022, Tesla is likely to produce 2 million cars.
 And Musk thinks they’ll be able to produce 50x that number of cars in 10 years.

 50x in the next 10 yrs!!
 To grow 50x in 10 yrs, Tesla will need to grow at 50% per annum, every year for the next decade.
-To put things into perspective, the total number of cars (ICEs + EVs) sold in the US in 2021 was 290 million.
+To put things into perspective, the total number of cars (ICEs + EVs) registered in the US in 2021 was 290 million (This includes old as well as new cars).
 And the EV market leader there, is selling a miniscule 2 million cars this year.
 Wow!!

 And here’s what he recently said about Lithium batteries!!

 The Indian business we are interested in, is Gujarat Fluorochemicals, a 37 thousand Crs Market Cap co. that I expect, could surf the EV wave neatly, over the next few years, or at least it looks so, at the moment.
 So GFL makes stuff that goes into Lithium Ion batteries.